williaz/TechRefresher/Core_Spring.md

     - Isolation: no effect on others
     - Durablility: change is durable

 - Global transactions enable you to work with multiple transactional resources, typically relational databases and message queues.
-The application server manages global transactions through the JTA,
+The application server manages global transactions through the **JTA**,
 - Local transactions are resource-specific, such as a transaction associated with a JDBC connection
   - it cannot help ensure correctness across multiple resources.